 How do I pay tax on self-employed income?

-This section looks at how you report your income to HM Revenue & Customs (HMRC) so that you pay the right amount of tax.
+This page looks at how you report your income to HM Revenue & Customs (HMRC) so that you pay the right amount of tax.

 When you have calculated your taxable profits from self-employment, you will need to report that income to HM Revenue & Customs' (HMRC) so that you can pay the correct amount of tax, unless you are entitled to trading allowance full relief.
 If this is the case you may not need to report this income to HMRC.

 Once you have registered as self-employed with HMRC you will receive a notice shortly after the end of the tax year to tell you that you need to complete a tax return for the tax year that has just finished.
 See How do I register for tax and National Insurance? for more information.